dl-solarity/hardhat-migrate/README.md

 - `migrate:verify` task, which helps you verify already deployed contracts.

 > [!WARNING]
-> **Hardhat Config**: Make sure they are follow the docs from `@nomicfoundation/hardhat-verify`.
+> **Hardhat Config**: Make sure they follow the docs from `@nomicfoundation/hardhat-verify`.

-Do not import `@solarity/hardhat-migrate` and `@nomicfoundation/hardhat-verify`, `@nomicfoundation/hardhat-ethers` together, the etherscan plugin is already included in the migrate plugin.
+Do not forget to import `@nomicfoundation/hardhat-verify` when using `@solarity/hardhat-migrate` plugin to verify contracts after deployment.

 To view the available options, run the command (help command):